CheckiO/EoC-battle/README.md

 Battle is part of the project Empire of Code.
-This battle algorithm is using to tun a battle in the game.
+The same code is using code battle calculation.

 ## How to run the battle?